 The structures in the acropolis were built from stone and bronze and were surrounded by streets, golden pavements, and orchards.
 The courtyard in front of the grand palace of Zeus was where all of the gods of Olympus, and the deities who lived in the other realms would gather.

-It was not just the twelve Olympian gods and goddesses who lived on Mount Olympus but the Muses, and the mythical winged horse, Pegasus lived in the realm too.
+It was not just the twelve Olympian gods and goddesses who lived on Mount Olympus but the Muses, and the mythical winged horse, Pegasus, the winged horse lived in the realm too.

 Creation of the Earth

 The ancients believed the Earth was a goddess by the name of Gaia.
 Gaia was one of the first beings to emerge at the creation of the universe.
-Many different creatures, monsters, and heroes lived on Earth.
+Many different creatures, monsters, and heroes later came into being and lived on Earth.
 The Earth was home to many different beings, all personifications of vital parts of life such as the ecosystem, and rivers.

 Who Lived on the Earth?

 The Earth was home to mortals and several mythical deities.
-The minor deities known as nymphs were the personifications of nature.
+The minor deities known as Nymphs, Guardians of Nature.
 The nymphs were responsible for the piece of nature they personified, such as the clouds, trees, springs, and flowers.

 The nymphs were not the only nature spirits to inhabit the realm, there were also the male nature deities called Satyrs.
 Satyrs were animalistic creatures that appeared to be half goat, half man.
 They lived in the remote forests and mountains of the realm.

 The Earth was also home to the god Pan.
-Pan, like the Satyrs, was animalistic in his appearance.
+Pan, like the Satyrs, The Half-Goat Demigod, was animalistic in his appearance.
 He had the hind legs and horns of a goat.
 He was the god of shepherds and herds, whose favorite pastime was pursuing the beautiful nymphs, to no avail.

 Ancient Greek mythology is filled with interesting tribes who inhabited the wild, exotic, or unexplored regions of the realm.
-One such tribe was the half-horse, half-male tribe of the Centaurs who lived in Thessaly and the Folio Oak Forest in Elis.
+One such tribe was the half-horse, half-male tribe of the Centaurs, The Half-Human, Half-Horse Beings who lived in Thessaly and the Folio Oak Forest in Elis.

 Another famed tribe was that of the Pygmies.
-The Pygmies were a tribe of tiny African men, who were the same length as the distance between a man’s forearm from the elbow to the middle knuckle.
+They were a tribe of tiny African men, who were the same length as the distance between a man’s forearm from the elbow to the middle knuckle.
 The war-hungry tribe lived on the southern shore of the river Oceanus.

-Many creatures, monsters, and tribes found in ancient Greek mythology were said to live beyond Oceanus.
+Many other creatures, monsters, and tribes found in ancient Greek mythology were said to live beyond Oceanus.

 Gardens of Hesperides

 In Greek mythology, the Hesperides are the nymphs of the west.
 These nature deities were also the nymphs of the golden light of sunsets and the evening.
-The Hesperides were believed to be the children of the Titan god Atlas or the primordial goddess of night, Nyx.
+The Hesperides were believed to be the children of the Titan god Atlas, The Titan Who Held Up the Sky or the primordial goddess of night, Nyx.

 Sources differ on the number of the nymphs, sometimes there are three sisters, sometimes seven.
 What the ancient myths do not vary on, however, is that the nymphs of the sunset were the guardians of the garden situated in the west of the earthly realm.